Fear of Being Sick Counselling

-Alternative Therapy Options for the Fear of Being Sick
+Alternative Therapies for the Fear of Being Sick

 Free Initial Consultations for the Fear of Being Sick

-We offer all prospective clients an initial consultation to discuss your Fear of Being Sick (emetophobia) prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your fear of being sick prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.